aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 #### .jsii Files

-There are two files, .jsii.tabl.json and .jsii, bundled in `aws-cdk-lib` for the JSII runtime to work for any non-NodeJS languages.
+There are two files, .jsii.tabl.json and .jsii, bundled in `aws-cdk-lib` for the jsii runtime to work for any non-NodeJS languages.
 And, to enable code and documentation generation from the published npm package.
 Today, they make up 42% of the package size.
 And in the future, after adding more Lambda Layers, the .jsii files would compose 30% of the package size.

 We will compress the .jsii.tabl.json and .jsii files.
 Compressing with gzip currently creates a 4 MB and 4.7 MB file, respectively.
-This change will impact the JSII runtime, and Construct Hub.
-NodeJS JSII runtimes don't need to use either file, and non-NodeJS runtimes would decompress the .jsii file when needed.
+This change will impact the jsii runtime, and Construct Hub.
+NodeJS jsii runtimes don't need to use either file, and non-NodeJS runtimes would decompress the .jsii file when needed.
 Construct Hub generates documentation from the .jsii.tabl.json file, and it will also decompress this file as needed.